A pencil drawing by Tony Oliver

 He slept in his old ‘60s van—a quasi-billboard that he’d plastered all over with colorful, squiggly lines and strange, enigmatic symbols, reflections of his moods and political bent, I suppose.
 Some drawings were changed and updated periodically to keep pace with his strongly held opinions as they ripened; he had painted them with salvaged brushes and scrounged house paints—bizarre creations to my eye but sacred to him.

 He was camped beside a gold bearing creek that had paid well to hundreds of hearty miners during the gold rush era—a fistful of nuggets to me too over the years..

 The tantalizing aroma of fresh coffee spewed from a blackened, battered pot steaming on a griddle above his campfire.
 “Smells mighty good,” I said, extending my hand.
 His handshake was tentative and punctuated with only half a smile.
 He halfheartedly offered me a tin cup and, pointing at the pot hissing on the fire, told me to help myself.
 I grabbed a seat atop a convenient boulder across from him, took out my tobacco pouch, rolled a smoke, and offered Clair the makings.
 He quietly accepted and rolled a cigarette.
 The hot coffee and morning sun warmed us.
 Clair was subdued and guarded at first, but he soon relaxed and opened up to me—a little—one gold prospector to another.
 He said he had been camped there since spring, had few needs outside of bare necessities, and some of those were free for the taking within walking distance from camp.

 He explained that he camped wherever he found gold in paying quantities and mined full-time, spring, summer, and fall.
 He claimed that he made enough panning for gold to suit his needs—with some leftover to help get through the winter in town with his lady friend.

-He had precious little in the way of mining equipment.
+There was precious little he owned in the way of mining equipment.
 A couple of shovels, five-foot wrecking bar, hammers, a five-gallon bucket, come-along, gold pan, gold weighing scale, and a few essential crevicing tools were all he had or wanted.